 Instruments to trade

 Assess the market and choose the instrument you want to trade.
-IQ Option traders have plenty to choose from: Forex, CFDs, crypto, and commodities are all at your disposal.
+IQ Option traders have plenty to choose from: Forex, CFDs, and commodities are all at your disposal.
 Review economic calendars, earnings data, news, and any other resources you can use to determine the most suitable instrument for the day.
 It’s also a good idea to think about how many positions you are willing to trade with this instrument.

 Time can be crucial depending on the instrument you intend to trade.
 For example, Forex traders might want to pinpoint the times when the market is most active.
-High activity usually translates into volatility, which increases profit potential (though this also increases risk).
+High activity usually translates into volatility, which increases upside potential (though this also increases risk).
 Trading can also depend on your mood.
 If you generally feel energized in the mornings, go for morning sessions; if not, try trading in the afternoon or evenings.

 As a trader, one of your primary tasks is to look after your funds.
 You have to be honest with yourself and decide how much of your portfolio you are able to risk per position.
 Though risk varies according to trading style, the majority of traders tend to stick to the 2% rule.
 Setting risks levels allows you to take control of your losses and better manage your funds.

 Note that a trading plan is not the same as a trading strategy, but they do go hand in hand.
-Think about this way: your plan defines what strategies you are going to use throughout the day.
+Think about it this way: your plan defines what strategies you are going to use throughout the day.

 There is no need for a trading plan to be extensive or elaborate.
 It should be clear, succinct, and suited to your trading style.
 Consistently planning your trades will help you become a more disciplined and confident trader.
-Why not grab a piece of paper and start mapping out your next trade?Trade here
+Why not grab a piece of paper and start mapping out your next trade?Trade now